explorer436/explorer-git-repo/Linux/LinuxTips.md

 To check your PATH, logged in as yourself, you can issue the command (from this system terminal), type "env | grep PATH"

 ---------------------------------------------------------------

 In XFCE, there is a utility program called 'Preferred Applications' that lets you change the default applications for browser, mail reader, file manager and terminal emulator.
 If you want to change the default applications, this is a very helpful tool.

 ---------------------------------------------------------------

+Fedora tips :

+Fedora uses rpm packages.
+Install RPM File With Yum (Fedora or RedHat Linux)
+You can use the yum package manager to install .rpm files.
+Enter the following:
+sudo yum localinstall sample_file.rpm
+The localinstall option instructions yum to look at your current working directory for the installation file.

+pdf file modification in fedora : use the pdfmod utility that comes with fedora

+To install gVim on fedora : yum install vim-X11
+To install emacs on fedora : sudo yum install emacs

+update fedora from command line : dnf upgrade

+command to install rpm package in fedora : sudo dnf install NAME_OF_RPM.rpm

+To install a rpm package using command line on redhat based system use -i command line switch with rpm command. rpm -i package-1.2.3.rpm

+You can also use YUM or DNF package manager to install downloaded rpm file.
+Its benefit to resolve dependencies required for the package yum localinstall package-1.2.3.rpm     ## CentOS, RHEL systems dnf localinstall package-1.2.3.rpm     ## Fedora systems

+differences about rpm -Uvh foo.rpm and sudo dnf foo.rpm .
+The main difference is dnf resolves dependency problems.

+How to execute .sh programs in fedora :
+Either make the file executable, and then run it while specifying the path: chmod +x somefile.sh
+./somefile.sh

+or, pass it to the shell interpreter like this: sh somefile.sh